sasakiRoo/socmed_viewership_analysis/readme.md

 `status: not final`

-`latest commit: add initial key value pairs`
+`latest commit: add timespan table and add get_maximum_views for each timespan`

-The latest commit implements functionality that displays key value pairs in first 30 minutes.
+The latest commit implements functionality that displays tables for each timespan and its highest views

 ## CSV table timeline views